tomoyoshki/HFT-strategies/docs/report.md

 - Strategy Studio
   - We are grateful that **RCM** has sponsored us to give us free access to Strategy Studio for implementing and backtesting our strategies with the market data.

+- LibTorch
+  - The C++ SDK for PyTorch.
+We trained models in python and export as a model file.
+Then we read model file in the C++ strategy code and run predictions.

+- Eigen
+  - Eigen is an open source C++ linear algebra library that supports the header only KalmanFilter library.
+Luckly Strategy Studio ships with it so we don't have to manually install it.

+- Jupyter Notebook
+  - Jupyter Notebook is light weight dev tool for Python and it's commonly used in datascience.
+We used the tool to train ML models.

 #### Development Frameworks

 - Virtual Box/Vagrant